kiranrokkam09/Video-Vortex/README.md

 We welcome contributions to this project.
 If you have ideas for improvements or find any issues, please open an issue or submit a pull request.

-## Google API Key
-To obtain a Google API Key for this project, follow these steps:

-1. Go to the Google Developer Console.
-2. Create a new project.
-3. Manage API's and enable the required APIs for your project.
-4. Create credentials to obtain the API key.

 ## Redux Toolkit

 - **Updating Data:** To update the data in a Slice of an App store, we dispatch an action using a dispatcher, which, in turn, calls a function to update the slice.